ymdatta/BBox-Label-Tool/README.md

   6. The label number to text correspondance can be changed by editing the map on `line 44` of main.py ( and changing the text on the button too!)

   *NOTE*: The text file with the bounding boxes stores the text and not the number.

+  **Usage of Automation  scripts.**

+  0. The scripts helps in automation of tasks like making seperate directories for each video file with folder names 001/002/etc, also helps in automating running  python script which helps in dividing the video into frames.

+  1. First set executable permission to all script files.

+> $ chmod +x *.sh

+  2. Now, first run ./no_of_mp4.sh to find the total no of mp4 files present.

+>    $ ./no_of_mp4.sh

+  3. It will return a number, now create directories using mkdir {000..00N}

+> ex: say there are 130 files then

+> $ mkdir {000..130}

+  4. Now run copy_script.sh which moves each mp4 file to a folder.
+>    $ ./copy_script.sh
+  5. Now final step, run the run_script.sh, which runs the vid.py file in each and every folder.
+>   $ ./run_script.sh
+>
+  All the images rendered from the folder's mp4 will be stored in that folder only.